Head of the group

 Apart from his doctorate, he participates in The Theatre of Physics, shows somewhere between physics lecture and stand-up comedy.

 Filip Opálený is a Ph.D. student since 2020.
 He is working on visualizations and visual analysis of chromatin fibers in collaboration with the Faculty of Science.
-He is also a private tutor.
-He likes biology, drawing, 3D modeling, and pigeons.
+He teaches 3D modeling-related courses and is also a private tutor.
+He also likes biology, drawing, and pigeons, but does not like coffee nor tomatoes.

 Palko Ulbrich is an aspiring Ph.D. student with a topic in biomolecular visualization.
 He also teaches seminars in the Visualisation course.
 Despite the common belief, he enjoys cheap german beer standing to his knees in the Danube river only partially.